Written By, Dr. Hemant K Panda || Annjaan Daash

 - Control: How can the sales department maintain the improvements?
 What are various statistical processes that control future process performance?

-Six Sigma focuses on identifying customer needs and expectations and translating these into critical-to-quality (CTQ) service characteristics.
-This is expected to have a great impact on customer satisfaction and loyalty by deployment through specific process improvement stages.
+Six Sigma focuses on identifying customer needs and expectations and translating these into critical to quality (CTQ) service characteristics.
+This is expected to have great impact on customer satisfaction and loyalty by deployment through specific process improvement stages.

 These stages are explained in detail below: